jfmdev/jqScrollAnim/README.md

 #### Reproduction

-When creating an animation with jqScrollAnim, the parameter _rep_, by using the properties _start_ and _end_, allow to define when the animation must start and when it must finish.
+When creating an animation with jqScrollAnim, the parameter _rep_, whose main properties are _start_ and _end_, allow to define when the animation must start and when it must finish.

 Every time that the vertical scroll is moved, the plugin calculates the distances (in pixels) between the animated elements and the screen's margins.